Master of Fine ArtsChoreography

 Enhancing What is Current and Innovative in the Field.

-• Fall and Spring terms are designed and delivered for online instruction and taught by professors within the program.
+• Fall and Spring terms are designed and delivered by full and part time faculty within the program.

 AdmissionsHow to Apply